Are you interested in becoming a QVH public governor?

 - you are at least 18 years of age

-- you have attended a pre-election event (see below).
-This is essential as outlined in our constitution.
+- you have attended a pre-election event as required by the Trust’s Constitution.

 - you complete the self-nomination form by the deadline and according to instructions

-- you are not already a foundation trust governor elsewhere, (or if you are, you are prepared to resign if elected).
+- you are not already a foundation trust governor elsewhere, or, if you are, are prepared to resign if elected.

 Standing as a governor is a decision which will need some thought and all potential candidates need to attend a pre-election briefing about the role.
 You will also need to prepare a statement explaining to other members why you wish to stand.

 No experience of being a governor is necessary, just commitment, enthusiasm and some spare time (approximately a half to full day each month depending on your level of involvement).
-Governors are not paid, but, where appropriate, receive travel expenses so that their support for the Trust does not leave them out of pocket.
+The governor role is not paid.

 When are the pre-election events?